No self-respecting angler will leave the house for a day of fishing without a good-quality knife.

 How should you clean a fish gutting knife?

 Gently wash your knife in warm, soapy water, taking care when cleaning the blade.
-Trust me – switching off even for a second at this point will leave a mark.

 Return your knife to its sheath or pouch if it has one, or consider a chef’s roll bag as the best possible knife storage option.

 What is the best length for a fishing knife?

 A six-inch fishing knife is best for panfish, trout, and bass.
 Whereas, a nine-inch knife is more suitable for the likes of bluefish and cod.